 Since you found this blog, likely on Google, you are looking to make money with your poetry blog.
 And you should.

 Once you’ve determined your ultimate goal, it’s time to start planning.
 A lot of poetry blogs will cover specific topics, such as different poets or poems.
 Before you start your blog, make a list of related topics you plan to cover.

-For example, if you are planning on writing about Walt Whitman’s Leaves of Grass, make sure you have at least ten posts scheduled within the next two weeks.
-That way readers will know what to expect when they visit your blog.
+For example, if you plan on writing about Walt Whitman’s Leaves of Grass, ensure you have at least ten posts scheduled within the next two weeks.
+That way, readers will know what to expect when they visit your blog.

 Choosing a niche for your poetry blog can give you an advantage.
 For example, if you plan to write about Emily Dickinson’s poems, try and be one of the first to cover her life and work on your blog.

-That means that while there may not be a lot of current material out there on your topic of choice, that does not mean it will be impossible for people to find you.
+That means that while there may not be much current material on your topic of choice, that does not mean it will be impossible for people to find you.
 It just means you have to work a little harder.